-Fig 6(d) and Fig 6(e) show the EXIT charts of the CDM technique and the CNC technique, respectively.
-Both schemes employ the same outer code, they hence have the same outer code EXIT curve.
-Observe in Fig 6(d) that the CDM method is unable to achieve iterative convergence, since we have an intersection between the inner code's and the outer code's EXIT curve.
-On the other hand, as seen in Fig 6(e), the CNC method is indeed capable of achieving decoding convergence.
-More explicitly, we can see that the EXIT curve of the CNC has a lower extrinsic mutual information in the low a priori mutual information region than that of the CDM, while it exhibits a significantly higher extrinsic mutual information in the high a priori mutual information region.
-This is the typical behaviour of check nodes, as explicitly described by the boxplus operation of Eq (14), which accumulates unreliable information, when only low a priori mutual information is available, while it provides a reliable output, when sufficiently reliable a priori mutual information is available.
-Note that the EXIT curve of the CNC method emerges from the origin, hence it fails to converge, if no first phase direct source-todestination transmission is available.
-Hence, the information of the first phase may be viewed as the virtual systematic information part of CNC that assists the receiver in achieving convergence.
+4) Convergence Analysis: Fig 4(d) and Fig 4(e) show the EXIT charts of the CDM technique and the CNC technique, respectively.
+Observe in Fig 4(d) that the CDM method is unable to achieve iterative convergence while the CNC method is capable of achieving convergence as seen in Fig 4(e).
+More explicitly, we can see that the EXIT curve of the CNC has a lower extrinsic mutual information in the low a priori mutual information region than that of the CDM, while it exhibits a higher extrinsic mutual information in the high a priori mutual information region.
+This follows the typical behaviour of check nodes.
+Note that the EXIT curve of the CNC method emerges from the origin, hence it fails to converge, if no first phase direct source-to-destination transmission is available.

-Fig. 6.
+Fig. 4.
 The EXIT curves for various multiple source computation methods.

-Fig 6(f) shows the EXIT curve of the r_1 -VNC scheme em-

-ploying a sufficiently high number of self-iterations, where the outer code's EXIT curve is obtained following the procedures introduced in Section IV-B.3.
-Under the assumptions made in Section IV-A, the VNC scheme is capable of achieving decoding convergence, since it reaches the EXIT chart's top right corner at the [1,1] point.
-Furthermore, we also recorded the Monte-Carlo simulation based decoder trajectories, when employing no self-iterations in VNC decoding and when employing a sufficiently high number of self-iterations during VNC decoding, which are represented by the stair-case-shaped solid trajectory and dotted trajectory, respectively.
-It can be seen in Fig 6(f) that both self-iteration configurations achieve convergence, where the arrangement using no self-iterations evolves the mutual information in its own way, embedded in the iteration loop constituted by the outer and inner code.
-Another important property is that the VNC EXIT curve is shifted upwards from the origin, implying the presence of useful non-zero extrinsic mutual information even when no a priori mutual information is available, hence the VNC method is capable of operating even without the first phase direct transmission.
+Fig 4(f) shows the EXIT curve of the r_1 -VNC scheme employing a sufficiently high number of self-iterations.
+The VNC scheme is capable of achieving decoding convergence, since it reaches the EXIT chart's top right corner at the [1,1] point.
+In addition, we also recorded the Monte-Carlo simulation based decoder trajectories, when employing no selfiterations in VNC decoding and when employing a sufficiently high number of self-iterations during VNC decoding, which are represented by the stair-case-shaped solid trajectory and dotted trajectory, respectively.
+It can be seen in Fig 4(f) that both self-iteration configurations achieve convergence, where the arrangement using no self-iterations evolves the mutual information in its own way, embedded in the iteration loop constituted by the outer and inner code.
+Another important property is that the VNC EXIT curve is shifted upwards from the origin, implying that the VNC method is capable of operating even without the first phase direct transmission.

-V. PERFORMANCE EVALUATION
+IV.
+PERFORMANCE EVALUATION